VOBREDIMET Design Framework

 • If the turbine was bigger, also the battery capacity should be bigger to store energy for the days with no wind.

-SWOC of off-grid electricity: current situation
+SWOC of off-grid electricity: 2021 situation

 Strengths